About the Midstream Natalist Ovulation Test

 How does this test work?
 It detects Luteinizing Hormone (LH) in your urine, which your brain makes to tell your ovaries it’s time to release an egg.
 LH levels surge about 24-48 hours before ovulation—conveniently when you’re most likely to get pregnant.

 You’ll want to test for a few days in a row to get a sense for your cycle and find your LH surge timing.
 Some women have irregular cycles or ovulate on different days of their cycle each month.
 Everyone is different—this ovulation test will help you get to know your own body’s variations.

 If you get a positive result and you’re trying to get pregnant this month, now is the time to get busy!
-Aim to have sex at least every other day for the next 16-48 hours, the time until you ovulate.
+Aim to have sex at least once in the next 48 hours leading up to ovulation.
 Knowing when you ovulate will help you plan ahead to maximize your chances of conception.

 Once you get a positive result, you can stop testing for that month.

 You can test anytime of day, but make sure not to test after drinking a lot of fluid before it can dilute your urine.
 This is why many women prefer to test first thing in the morning when the urine is more concentrated.

 Use before the expiration date on the wrapper

 Don’t open the wrapper until you’re ready to start testing, and don’t use if the wrapper is damaged or torn

 Store between 36-86°F (2-30°C)

 Don’t use this test internally.
 For in vitro diagnostic use only.
 (In other words, if you put this test in your vagina, you’re doing it wrong.)